The Sugar Beet Harvest- an Unbeatable Experience

 Easy to spot, since they might seem to be headed in the wrong direction, as they steadily drive farther north with their hearts set on racking in big cash before calling it quits for the year!

-They’ve signed an agreement with Express Employment Professionals to work the Sugar Beet Harvest, what they call an Unbeatable Experience.
+They’ve signed an agreement with Express Employment Professionals to work the Sugar Beet Harvest, for a workamping job they call an Unbeatable Experience.

 Committed usually for the full month of October, give or take a few days depending on mother nature’s plan for the weather that year, RVers working the Sugar Beet Harvest stand to rack in about $2500 a piece for just 2 weeks of work.